PalladioSimulator/Palladio-Documentation-Slingshot/tutorial.markdown

   - pay attention to import nested projects as well.
   - all errors should now be gone.

+* (optional) import `Palladio-Addons-SPD-Metamodel`
+  - provides the meta model for the SPD Language
+  - required, if you want to Slingshot's SPD-Interpreter extension (c.f. next bullet point)

 * (optional) import `Palladio-Analyzer-Slingshot-Extension-SPD-Interpreter`
+  - requires `Palladio-Addons-SPD-Metamodel` to be imported
   - TODO

 ### Hints